kedacore/keda-docs/content/docs/2.15/scalers/gcp-pub-sub.md

     aggregation: "sum" # Optional - Only meaningful for distribution-valued metrics
     value: "5.5" # Optional - Default is 10
     activationValue: "10.5" # Optional - Default is 0
+    timeHorizon: "1m" # Optional - Default is 2m and with aggregation 5m
     # Exactly one of the subscription or topic name options is required
     subscriptionName: "mysubscription"
     subscriptionNameFromEnv: "MY_SUBSCRIPTION_FROM_ENV"